cesipy/ai-learns-cetris/README.md

-# AI learns cetris - Reinforement Machine Learning
+# AI learns cetris - Reinforcement Machine Learning
 This project teaches an AI to play Tetris using deep reinforcement learning.
 The standard Tetris board (10×28) has approximately $2^{280}$ possible configurations ($≈1.9 \cdot 10^{84}$, simple napkin math) - more than the estimated number of atoms in the observable universe.
 This enormous state space makes it impossible to use traditional tabular methods, necessitating the use of Deep Q-Networks (DQN) to approximate optimal actions.

 ## Demo